Local saturation and square everywhere: Introduction

 The saturation of $\ns_{\omega_1}$ is equiconsistent with a Woodin cardinal; this is due to Shelah and Jensen-Steel \cite{MR3135495}.
 For general successors of regular cardinals, Woodin showed in unpublished work how to force local saturation from an almost-huge cardinal, and details were given by Foreman and Komjath \cite{MR2151585}.
 Because of the particulars of their construction, it was not immediately clear how to extend the result to get the nonstationary ideal to be locally saturated on several successive cardinals at once.
 We overcome this technical challenge by using a crucial observation of Usuba and by building on the alternative approach to saturated ideals forged by Shioya \cite{shioyaeaston}.
 In order to achieve the global result, we use Cummings' method of interleaving posets into Radin forcing \cite{MR1041044}.
 An earlier version of this manuscript used a supercompact-based Radin forcing.
 The advantage of Cummings' method is that since it is based on a degree of strongness rather than supercompactness, it is possible to carry out in a universe in which square holds everywhere.

 The paper is organized as follows.
 In Section \ref{preliminaries}, we present the essential background material on forcing and large cardinals that we will need.
 In Section \ref{localsatmodule}, we present a ``modular'' version of the Foreman-Komjath construction that allows us to transform a saturated ideal on a successor cardinal into a localization of the nonstationary ideal while retaining saturation, given that the original ideal satisfies certain combinatorial properties.
 In Section \ref{buildingblock}, we define a type of collapse forcing that, when combined with certain large cardinals, forces the existence of saturated ideals on successor cardinals that possess the desired combinatorial properties in a rather indestructible way.
+At the end of this section, we present a new model in which the nonstationary ideal on the successor of a given regular cardinal is locally saturated, using a forcing considerably simpler than that of \cite{MR2151585}.
 In Section \ref{preparation}, we construct a preparatory model in which square holds everywhere, local saturation holds at the first few successors of every Mahlo cardinal, and there exists a superstrong cardinal.
 Finally, in Section \ref{radinsection}, we complete the proof of Theorem \ref{global} using a version of Radin forcing that achieves the desired property at all successors of limits by ensuring that every such cardinal was a successor of a large cardinal in the preperatory model, while interleaving posets that recreate the desired situation at double successors.